 Cedd died of the plague that ravaged the mainland at that time in AD 664.
 Shortly after Cedd died, the area of Essex where had built his cathedral in AD 654 was taken into the Diocese of London and St Peter-on-the-Wall became the minster for the surrounding country.

 This all gives us a clue as to what was happening at that time at St. Peter’s, Wearmouth under the rule of the King of Northumbria and the royal family.
 It was a time of profound change as Britain moved inexorably out of the Dark Ages and away from the feuding and barbarism that ensued following the decline and fall of the Roman Empire.
 Without doubt it was such a successful model for social change that kings asked for it to be used elsewhere.
-St. Peter’s, Wearmouth that we know today was probably pre-dated by a wooden structure which was built on an established site of importance.
+St. Peter’s, Wearmouth that we know today was probably pre-dated by a wooden structure which was built on an established site of importance, quite possibly Roman.
 Then, just as with St Peter-on-the-Wall, when it had become established replaced by a permanent stone building.